Seeking legal advice

 In some circumstances, you may be exempt from paying court fees, for example, if you are a concession holder.
 You will need to apply to the Court for the exemption, using the Application for Exemption from Paying Court Fees – General.
 You can also apply for an exemption if paying court fees would cause you financial hardship, by filing the Application for Exemption from paying Court fees or reduction – Financial Hardship.

-You should file the Affidavit of service with the Court (using eLodgment).
-The Affidavit of service must be sworn or affirmed in front of a person authorised by law to witness the swearing of affidavits, such as a lawyer or Justice of the Peace.
-You should have a copy of the filed Affidavit of Service with you at any court hearing.
+After the documents have been served, you will need to complete an Affidavit of service, which you should file with the Court (using eLodgment).
+The affidavit of service must be sworn or affirmed in front of a person authorised by law to witness the swearing of affidavits, such as a lawyer or Justice of the Peace.
+You should have a copy of the filed affidavit of service with you at the court hearing.